It's your history - don't just learn it, LIVE it!

 Springs and frizzen wear are included in the warranty.
 Frizzens wear out today just as they did in the 18th century.
 The sparks you see when snapping a flintlock are little bits of frizzen being scraped away by the flint.
 If the case hardening wears through send it to us and we will reharden it.
 If there is a problem, communication with us is the way to fix it and keep it from happening again.
 Grumbling about a problem around a campfire doesn't fix anything.

 Lock repairs including return shipping are free of charge for one year from the purchase date.
-After one year, the repairs are still free, but there is a $10 charge for return postage and handling.
-We had to make this change to our policy on free return shipping because of certain people taking advantage of our generous policy by not maintaining their lock for a whole season and sending in a rusty, skanky, dirty lock for us to "fix" because it was free.
+After one year, the repairs are still free, but there is a $10 fee.
+We had to make this change to our policy because of certain people taking advantage of our generous policy by not maintaining their lock for a whole season and sending in a rusty, skanky, dirty lock for us to "fix" because it was free.
 This got to be a habit and like many other situations in life, a few bad eggs ruined a good thing for everyone.

 For warranty repairs, go to our "repairs" page by clicking the button on the sidebar.
 Follow the instructions on the page.